geordin/export-mysql-users/README.md

 # export-mysql-users
-Script for exporting the user lis and privileges in MySQL
+Script for exporting the user list and privileges in MySQL